 In this section

-Business base rates
+Business borrowing rates

 Business base rates Intro

 The second part is client-specific.
 It takes into account the balance between the security involved, the track record of the borrower, and the specific nature of the funding requirements, among other things.
 This second part is usually referred to as the "margin" or "margin over base" and is essentially an assessment by the lender of how "risky" that specific loan is.
 You can find the total actual rate your bank charges you on your latest bank statement.